epam/Wilma/wilma-extras/circuitBreaker/README.md

 we can decide if the request must be forwarded to the original target (= the Circuit Breaker is OFF, and the header is missing) or not (= the Circuit Breaker is ON, and the header is available).
 In this later case, a stub answer is generated.

-Please have a look at the example stub configuration file within `src/main/java/resources` folder, its name is `circuitBreakerStubConfigurationExample.xml`.
+Please have a look at the example stub configuration file within `src/main/java/resources` folder, its name is `circuitBreakerStubConfigurationExample.json`.
-In that file you will find 2 Circuit Breakers, "CB_1" and "CB_2", for two services ( http://127.0.0.1/test1/ and http://127.0.0.1/test2/ ).
+In that file you will find 2 Circuit Breakers, "CB_1" and "CB_2", for two services ( `http://172.0.0.1/test1/` and `http://172.0.0.1/test2/`, simulated by Wilma itself).
+If you call any of the services with `/ok` path, that will reply with OK response.
+When you call any of them with `/bad` path then and error response arrives, and the CircuitBreaker plugin starts to count the error-nous answers.
+Only 4 consecutive bad answer is allowed for for `test1` and no error-nous answer is allowed for `test2` before the CircuitBreaker starts to step in and generates response messages instead of the `test1` or `test2` services.

+Please note that at least one bad error response this plugin requires that may fire CircuitBreaker for the next call - this plugin is not prepared to replace the very first error message immediately (however with a little enhancement, that is possible too).

 Important Settings
 ---------------------------------------